rae-stanton/rae-stanton/README.md

 ***About Me*** 👩‍💻
 <br>
 <br>
-When I'm not hacking away, I love cooking and playing hours of video games with my partner.
+When I'm not hacking away, I love cooking and playing hours of video games with my husband.
 I also love hanging out with my two cats, who I will absolutely post photos of in Slack whenever possible.
 I switched careers from cosmetology into the world of software development.
 I live in the beautiful PNW 🌲 and love to explore new places as often as possible.

 <!--
 **rae-stanton/rae-stanton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.